 The Eight Square Schoolhouse is an original one-room schoolhouse built in 1827 in Dryden, NY.
 It was operational as a school until 1945.
 Now, The History Center in Tompkins County runs a living history program at this site to explore a day in the life of students in 1892.

-Virtual E-Field Trip Option Available in 2020
+Virtual E-Field Trip Option Available

 While the materials are geared towards 4th grade students, homeschooling students of a variety of ages will enjoy engaging with the materials.

 Contact email@example.com for more details about this program and materials.